perihelios/proc-oo-ast/README.md

 ## Usage
-A "module" (term intended to cover non-OO languages) is represented here as a class; the class has data members, but no true methods (instance methods);
-thus, the module represents a data structure, rather than a true OO class.
+A "module" (term intended to cover non-OO languages) is represented here as a class; the class has data members, but no true (instance) methods; thus, the module represents a data structure, rather than a true OO class. (*Note:*
-(*Note:* Modules in this project are annotated with `@ObjectOriented`; this is an arbitrary way to signal that a Groovy class is really a module, since we're piggybacking the module concept on top of a class.
+Modules in this project are annotated with `@ObjectOriented`; this is an arbitrary way to signal that a Groovy class is really a module, since we're piggybacking the module concept on top of a class.
 Other languages might use another mechanism to signal this, or have their own concept of a module.)

 Modules can further define procedures (as static methods, in our Groovy world);
 the module acts as a namespace for the procedures.
 If a procedure defines an